holistics/dbml/dbml-homepage/docs/home/README.md

     Ref: posts.user_id > users.id // many-to-one

+For full DBML syntax documentation, refer to the [Docs](/docs/) section.

 **Benefits:**

-* It is simple, flexible and highly human-readable
+* DBML is simple, flexible and highly human-readable
-* It is database agnostic, focusing on the essential database structure definition without worrying about the detailed syntaxes of each database
+* DBML is database agnostic, focusing on the essential database structure definition without worrying about the detailed syntaxes of each database

-## DBML Syntax

-For full DBML syntax documentation, refer to the [Docs](/docs/) section.
+* Comes with open-source JS library and command-line tool

 ## Is this similar to SQL DDL?